naqvijafar91/cuteDB/README.md

 # cuteDB

-A slick BTree on disk based key value store implemented in pure Go.
 The purpose of this project is to understand how a production ready key value store works.

+### Contributions

+All contributors are welcome, lets spread and grow the knowledge about databases by building them.
+Please ping me in case of any doubts and collaboration on naqvi.jafar91@gmail.com

+Please check out the issues and pick any one you like, raise a PR.

 Steps to Run